elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 This document provides a quick reference to Elixir syntax, exploring the simplicity behind its AST and documenting the base constructs with their AST equivalents.

 We have also discussed a handful of syntax conveniences provided by Elixir.
-Those conveniences enable us to write
+Those conveniences are what allow us to write

 ```elixir
 defmodule Math do